 Reaching out to Crime Stoppers of Tarrant County is safe, anonymous, and in some cases, profitable.
 If you think you have a tip, please share it!

-Stop Violence is a unique conference focusing on the drivers of crime – such as family violence, mental health issues, gangs and narcotics – using new approaches to prevent and suppress crime including the latest technology, research and successful programming.
-Join us for Exciting Speakers, Workshops, Networking Opportunity’s and Informative Exhibits.
+Stop Violence is a unique conference focusing on the drivers of crime – such as school violence/school safety, interpersonal victimization, violent crime, mental health issues, gangs, and narcotics – using new approaches to prevent and suppress crime including the latest technology, research and successful programming.
+Join us for Exciting Speakers, Workshops, Networking Opportunities and Informative Exhibits!Back To Top

 Who Should Attend?